AP: Craig Ruttle

 Mostafa Asadi, an engineer from Philadelphia who came to New York for the protest, said the current violence in the Middle East started more than six decades ago.

-"The Zionists took Palestinian land and expelled them in 1948, and now Israel is trying to control the area," said Asadi, 55, an Iran native who hoisted a sign that said: "Stop the U.S.-Israeli blockade of Gaza."
+"The Zionists took Palestinian land and expelled them in 1948, and now Israel is trying to control the area," said Asadi, 55, an native who hoisted a sign that said: "Stop the U.S.-Israeli blockade of Gaza."

 "The Israelis are racist," said Asadi.